-- to "Near Term," MT for "Mid-Term," and LT for "Long-Term." - Category.
-Denotes if project is a physical improvement or study. - should receive the greatest amount of implementation effort. - Project and Description.
+- No. (Project Number).
+Assigned Waterfront Plan improvement project number, with NT referring to "Near Term," MT for "Mid-Term," and LT for "Long-Term." - Category.
+Denotes if project is a physical improvement or study. - Priority.
+Indicates the level of importance for completion within each of the Plan phases.
+Given limited financial resources and other market/social opportunities that may present themselves, it is anticipated that not all projects-whether to responsibility of the public sector, private sector, or other-will be completed over the life of the Plan.
+Those identified as high priorities in each phase should receive the greatest amount of implementation effort. - Project and Description.
 The name assigned to the project and a brief description. - Responsibility.
-Denotes general organizational responsibility of the project for implementation. - pursued.
+Denotes general organizational responsibility of the project for implementation. - Funding Sources.
+Potential sources for funding of respective projects.
+Multiple sources denote the possibility the funding coming from more than one source and/or multiple funding avenues should be pursued.